croquet/microverse/docs/Tutorial2.md

 },
 ```

-The two new cards are different however.
-The first card is the "Joe the Box" card which is defined by a behavior similar to the grid floor that we saw earlier.
+There are  two new cards.
+The first card is the "Joe the Box" card that uses behavior called "JoeTheBox" similar to the grid floor that we saw earlier.
 Also note that Joe includes the "SimpleSpin" behavior.
 The second box is loaded from the 3D assets in the same way that the gallery itself was loaded.

 ```javascript
 {